Update on HIV/AIDS

 Contact the conference chair, Dr. Vincent Lynch, at firstname.lastname@example.org if you have questions or wish to be added to the mailing list.

-We hope to see you in next year in Denver!
-We are now accepting proposals for the 2014 conference.
-Please see the PDF documents below for more details as well as information regarding the 2013 agenda.
+We hope to see you in Denver!
+We are no longer accepting proposals for the 2014 conference.
+Please see the PDF documents below for a preliminary agenda and partial listing of presentation titles, as well as the 2013 agenda and presentation abstracts.

 The Boston College Graduate School of Social Work founded the Annual National Conference on Social Work and HIV/AIDS in 1988.
 This four-day conference, under the direction of Director of Continuing Education, Dr. Vincent Lynch, has been held on an annual basis since 1989.
 Each year the event draws more than 500 AIDS-care social workers from across the country and from many nations abroad.
 The conference continues to be the only one of its type; that is, a national conference organized by and for AIDS-care social workers.
 The conference is held in a different city of the country each year, and its location rotates between four regions of the U.S. (Eastern, Western, Midwestern, Southern states).